olexsmir/gopher.nvim/README.md

     iferr = "iferr",
   },
   gotests = {
-    -- gotests tag to install from
-    tag = "@latest",
     -- gotests doesn't have template named "default" so this plugin uses "default" to set the default template template = "default",
     -- path to a directory containing custom test code templates